 – that they lived together as if a family at some point.

 Since none of those is true, there can be no domestic violence.

-Yes, I admit that I went to her workplace, and that visit is what got her fired, but the devil is in the details.
+Yes, I admit that I went to her workplace, and I also admit that me visiting that workplace is what got her fired, but the devil is in the details.
 My ex girlfriend had been fired for stealing, not because I stalked her.
-She had left some belongings at my house, which I had attempted to return to her through a mutual friend.
+She had left some belongings at my house, which I had attempted to return to her through the mutual friend from paragraph 3, above.
 Those belongings included a cardboard box that I had not opened.
 She didn’t pick up those belongings, so after a month I opened the box to find a large cache of pharmaceuticals, surgical equipment, medical records with patient information and social security numbers on them, along with other medical supplies.
 They were marked “Property of XXX hospital,” so I contacted the hospital to see what they wanted done with their property.
 The supervisor asked me to bring them in, which I did.
-The hospital did an investigation, connected them to her, and they fired her for stealing hospital property.
-At the time of her firing, her employer told her how they caught her, as well as told her that her ex boyfriend had found the stolen articles and returned them to the hospital.
+The hospital did an investigation, connected them to her, and they fired her for stealing hospital property and mishandling medical records.
+At the time of her firing, her employer told her how they caught her.

 Less than an hour after she was fired, she was at the courthouse, where she filled out a written statement that I had committed domestic violence against her, and that she was afraid of me coming to hurt her.
 The court issued a DV injunction at an ex parte hearing, and I became a prohibited person for the duration of the order.
 I was not allowed contact with her, nor could I come within 500 feet of her.
 It took me three weeks to get to this morning’s hearing.